ecleipteon/Thalos/README.md

-We'd love your feedback along the way, and of course, we'd love you to keep you secrets as well.
+We'd love your feedback along the way, and of course, we'd love to keep your secrets as well.

 ## **How can you get involved?**